Winsley Boteli

-Winsley Boteli Mokango (born 5 July 2006) is a Swiss professional footballer who plays as a striker for Swiss Super League club Sion.
+Winsley Boteli Mokango (born 5 July 2006) is a Swiss professional footballer who plays as a striker for Swiss Super League club Sion and the Switzerland national team.

 Club career

-Mokango is a youth product of Servette, before moving to the academy of the German club Borussia Mönchengladbach on 1 July 2022.
+Boteli is a youth product of Servette, before moving to the academy of the German club Borussia Mönchengladbach on 1 July 2022.
 He was the top scorer in the 2023–24 Under 19 Bundesliga with 19 goals in 19 games.
 On 5 July 2024, he extended his contract with Borussia Mönchengladbach until 2028 and joined their reserves in the Regionalliga for the 2024–25 season.

-On 25 June 2025 he joined Sion on a year-long loan, with an option to buy.
+On 25 June 2025, Boteli joined Swiss Super League club Sion on a year-long loan, with an option to buy.

 International career

 Born in Switzerland, Boteli is of DR Congolese descent.
+He doesn't possess the DR Congo passport but has both the Swiss and the French ones.
 He was part of the Switzerland U17 squad for the 2023 UEFA European Under-17 Championship.